jconeby/jconeby.github.io/eventlogs.md

 ####[System.Diagnostics.Eventing.Reader.EventLogSession] Script Example

     <# This script will copy the contents of the Security Log.
 Notice that in the "ExportLogAndMessages", the third parameter is an '*'.
-I do not quite understand the query
+This will by
-    format for this.
-If you figure it out, please let me know. #>
+    default just pull the entire event log #>

     Invoke-Command -ComputerName "192.168.1.197" -Credential $creds -ScriptBlock {
     $LogName = 'Security'